 - Egg Drop - You'll need fresh eggs.
 Using the materials found in the wilderness, the team goal is to build a structure that will support a free-falling egg dropped from a predetermined height without the egg breaking.

 - Group Push Up - Work smarter, not harder.
 You do not need strength or athleticism for this game.
 The goal is to have the group (4 or 5 people) to hold each other up with only their hands touching the ground.

-- Blind Square- The team forms a circle with arms outstretched, drops hands and sits down.
+- Blind Square- The team forms a circle with arms outstretched, drops hands, and sits down.
 Team members put blindfolds on.
-Facilitator places the rope in the middle of the circle.
-The group is instructed to form perfect square with each team member holding on to the rope.
+The facilitator places the rope in the middle of the circle.
+The group is instructed to form a perfect square with each team member holding on to the rope.
 No team member can let go of the rope.
-When group members feel the task is completed, they can take off the blindfolds to check the results.
+When group members feel the task is completed, they can take off their blindfold to check the results.

 The River Dance Lodge in Idaho has plenty of ideas for corporate retreats.
 Please give us a call with any questions or request our lodge for your next corporate outing.